|

 Wolfram rose and walked to the window.
 The blind was down but

-he gazed at it as if looking outside.
-"I will need a means
+he gazed at it as though he were looking outside.
+"I will

 "Naturally."
 Herzog indicated a small bottle sitting